rik-degraaff/Subluminal/docs/project_diary.md

 **LUC** = Luc Kury
 **RIK** = Rik de Graaff

+### Wednesday, April 4th, 2018 (all)
+##### Decisions:
+- A game store will store the the game state.
+- A game manager will listen to game state deltas which contain the features that need to be updated.
+The game manager then updates these features.
+It will also take care of the information delay, which is a key feature in our game.
+- The mentioned game state delta message will contain the changes to be made to the game state.
+- The game lobby view will be a dynamic outer space view which makes the viewer feel like he or she is in a cockpit of a space ship, travelling at a really high speed.
+The lobby chat window will be at the bottom right corner of the window, in a command line-like design.

 ### Saturday, March 31st, 2018 (all)
 ##### Decisions:
-- We are going to define Lobby-Stores because it is easier to store Users and Lobbies separately
+- We are going to define Lobby-Stores because it is easier to store Users and Lobbies separately.
+- **DAV** and **LUC** are going to be working on the client and server lobby functionality and GUI.
+- **LGK** and **RIK** are goind to be working on the client and server game logic.
 - For the reconnection procedure we need later, our current idea is: If a player loses connection to the game, a cookie file is generated and temporarily stored on the client.
 This file contains data the client needs to send a reconnection request to the server.
 - Name changing during a game shall not be possible.
 However, this issue has a low priority.
 - Nice-to-haves:
-    - ship fleets are represented as swarms
+    - ship fleets are represented by swarms
     - game speed settings
     - reconnection to lobby with password
     - reconnection to game via user ID